Atyantik/reactpwa.com/docs/configuration.md

 Enabling it forces the user to access the site on `HTTPS` only.

 **NOTE: If HSTS is disabled setting other HSTS options will not affect the app.**

+## Single Page Application (SPA)
+Run & build the application as a Single Page Application.
+Uses HashRouter and is ideal for applications that does not require server support or SEO.
+***Default: false***

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>